 In situations were the communication time is not negligible, as is the case for data intensive applications, faster processing units can incur serious penalties due to slower units.
 A data request issued by a slow unit can stall a faster unit when using farming.
-This of course results in reduction in parallelism.
+This of course results in a reduction of the parallelism.